gnss-sdr/geniuss-place/_posts/2017-01-03-cross-compiling-gnss-sdr.md

 **Cross-compilation** consists of a building framework capable of creating executable code for a platform other than the one on which the compiler is running.
 In our example, we would like to build GNSS-SDR with the powerful, fast processor of a general-purpose desktop computer, and to generate binaries that can be directly executed by the Zynq device.

   By using cross-compilation, we can shorten the building time from more than 10 hours to less than 10 minutes.
 This improves [**Testability**](http://gnss-sdr.org/design-forces/testability/){:target="_blank"}, as one of its requirements is that a testing cycle has to be *fast*.
-This ensures that you can debug and benchmark code effectively, in a comfortable environment.
   {: .notice--success}

 The cross-compilation environment proposed here is based on [OpenEmbedded](http://www.openembedded.org){:target="_blank"}, a building framework for embedded Linux.
 OpenEmbedded offers a best-in-class cross-compile environment, allowing developers to create a complete, custom GNU/Linux distribution for embedded systems.